bbc/childrens-games-starter-pack/docs/definition-of-done.md

 Gold version of the Software for the Deliverables (including Source Code and Object Code)

 * Release Candidate with no P1, P2 or P3 issues as identified in QA Certification
-* BBC Tech Review to take place at this stage
 * This should meet the detailed specification set out in Schedule 1
 * Delivered with full regression on primary, secondary and tertiary devices

 ##Post release

 All game code, assets and documentation should be submitted following the RC version delivery (see checklist).
 The game and docs should be compile-ready as is possible, with complete documentation.

+This is captured as part of the [deliverable review](deliverable-review.md).

-Issue Prioritization
+### Issue Prioritization

 To enable us to provide the agreed quality gates between releases, please use the following guidelines for identifying issue priority: